-Application for admission and all accompanying materials should be submitted directly to the College of Graduate Studies.
-Applications to the biomedical engineering program should be made to this specific program.
-All other applications for admission should be made to one of the engineering departments for study in specific focus areas.
+Applications for admission and all supporting materials should be submitted directly to the College of Graduate Studies.
+Applications to the doctoral program in biomedical engineering should be made to this specific program.
+All other doctoral applications should be made to the Ph.D. in Engineering with a program-specific concentration.
+Students applying to the M.S. in computer science and engineering and the two online M.S. programs should select the M.S. in Engineering and the program-specific concentration.

 To be admitted to a graduate program in the College of Engineering, the applicant must have a bachelor’s degree in engineering or a closely related field.
 Admission is made on an individual basis, taking into account the applicant’s previous academic record, the intended area of study and professional experience.
-Individual departments may have additional requirements, which are listed in their departmental descriptions.
+Individual departments may have additional requirements.
 Generally, a GPA of at least 3.0 is required for admission.
 Applicants having a GPA of less than 3.0 who demonstrate potential for graduate study may be admitted to the master’s program on a provisional or other basis at the discretion of the department.
-All students from non-English speaking countries must submit scores for the TOEFL; some departments require completion of the GRE.
-Specific requirements for admission to programs are described under degree programs in this catalog.
+All students from non-English speaking countries must provide documentation of English language proficiency; most programs require completion of the GRE.
+Specific admission requirements are described under the degree program's admissions tab in this catalog.

-The program admission committee will make the admission decision, subject to departmental policies and review by the College of Graduate Studies.
+The program admission committee will make the admission decision subject to department and college policies and review by the College of Graduate Studies.
 The applicant should clearly indicate an area of intended concentration and/or the department and program of intended study.
-The criteria for admission include the baccalaureate and previous graduate record (grades and curricular content); the student’s potential for success as indicated by professional references and relevant post-baccalaureate experience; and the scores on required standardized tests.
+The criteria for admission include the baccalaureate and previous graduate record (grades and curricular content); the student’s potential for success as indicated by professional references and relevant post-baccalaureate experience; the scores on required standardized tests; and the availability of openings within a program or research laboratory.

 Early Admission to an engineering M.S. program